 The future of mining

 Bitcoin was originally designed to allow anyone to take part in the mining process with a home computer and thereby enjoy the process of mining themselves, receiving a reward on occasion for their service.
-ASIC miners have made that impossible for anyone unable to invest thousands of dollars and utilize cheap and plentiful electricity.
-That’s why cloud mining has become so popular.
+ASIC miners have made that impossible for anyone unable to invest thousands of dollars and use cheap and plentiful electricity.
+That’s why cloud mining has become so popular, recently entering the news cycle as a title, Cooking Mama: Cookstar, was rumored to include secret cryptocurrency mining software written into the code.

 The first of those is a (likely) ever-increasing difficulty in the mining calculations that must be made.
 Every 2,016 blocks — at a rate of six blocks an hour, roughly every two weeks — the mining difficulty is recalculated.
 Mostly it increases as more miners and mining hardware join the network, but if the overall mining power were to reduce, then the difficulty would decrease to maintain a roughly 10-minute block-generation time.

-The purpose of that relatively hard 10-minute time is because that way the number of Bitcoins being generated by the process will be slow and steady and mostly controlled.
-That is compounded by the reduction in reward for blocks mined every 210,000 blocks.
+The purpose of that relatively hard 10-minute time is because that way the number of Bitcoins being generated by the process will be slow and steady, and thereby mostly controlled.
+This is compounded by the reduction in reward for blocks mined every 210,000 blocks.
 Each time that threshold is reached, the reward is halved.
-In late 2018 mining a block rewards 12.5 Bitcoins, which is worth around $80,000.
+In early 2020, mining a block rewards 12.5 Bitcoins, which is worth around $80,000.

 - Facebook Libra vs. Bitcoin